 Clark Griswold: Hey, hey, easy kids.
 Everybody in the car.
 Boat leaves in two minutes… or perhaps you don’t want to see the second largest ball of twine on the face of the earth, which is only four short hours away?

-I grew up in the error of Chevy Chase and his National Lampoon movies.
+I grew up in the era of Chevy Chase and his National Lampoon movies.
 The Christmas one was my favorite, but I also loved when they trekked across the country to Wally World.
 Spoiler Alert: After days on the road, they find out Wally World is closed for a week for maintenance.

 And while the Griswold’s weren’t in an RV, they were in a station wagon (another piece of nostalgia from my childhood).
-And when I think of RV’s, I honestly think of the RV, Clark’s cousin Eddie drove.
+And when I think of RV’s, I honestly think of the RV Clark’s cousin Eddie drove.
 It was beat down.

-As I got older, and knew that all RVs had to look like that, my thinking began to shift.
+As I got older, and knew that all RVs didn’t have to look like that, my thinking began to shift.
 Except it shifted to thinking older, retirees were the real RV consumers.
 Again, with age comes more wisdom….and after seeing several “Pimp My RV” type shows on the Travel channel, I wanted an RV.
 I wanted one that had all bells and whistles and I wanted to travel the country in it.
 It’s funny how things change.

 When offered the opportunity to take an RV trip to Castaways Resort, in Berlin, MD, I jumped on it.
 I had researched renting an RV for a few years, so this opportunity from GoRving.com seemed perfect!
 We chose to gone during the Memorial Day holiday weekend, which also happens to fall on my husbands birthday.
 When I approached him about taking an RV trip on his birthday, he was more than on board.